 If these objects overload the system or cause wastewater blockages, it can be expensive to repair.
 If the blockage or overflow is on your property, you are responsible for any of the repair costs.

 All toilet cleaning and shower products are safe to use without affecting our wastewater system.

 Wet wipes may be labelled as ‘flushable' but they don’t disintegrate like toilet paper – so they should not be flushed down the toilet.
-Put them in the bin instead.

-Safe disposal tips
+Follow our safe disposal tips

 Cooking fats and oils – around 30% of blockages in our wastewater system are caused by fats, oils and grease solidifying in pipes.